syncfusion-content/blazor-docs/blazor/mention/filtering-data.md

 ## Limit the minimum filter character

 You can control the minimum length of user input to initiate the search action using the `MinLength` property.
 This can be useful if you have a very large list of data.
-The default value is `0`, where the suggestion list opens as soon as the user inputs the mention character.
+The default value for MinLength is `0`, which means that the suggestion list will open as soon as the user inputs the mention character.

+For example, if you set `MinLength` to `3`, the suggestion list will only open when the user has entered at least three characters.

 The remote request does not fetch the search data until the search key contains three characters as shown in the following example.